jaju/lein-javadoc/README.md

   exists as a safety valve, in case this task does not currently support some combination of configuration options you really need.
-- `:jdk-home`: This key is a string indicating the path to the JDK home, used for determining the location of the `java` command and tools.jar.
+- `:jdk-home`: This key is a string indicating the path to the JDK home, used for determining the location of the `javadoc` command.
   This should include the `jre` directory, as in `"/usr/lib/jvm/jdk-8-oracle-x64/jre"`.
 - `:javadoc-cmd`: This key is a string indicating the path to the `javadoc` command.
 If not supplied, defaults to these in order: